berrylvz/isaacsim.dora.bridge/readme.md

 ![](./assets/isaacsim_dora_bridge.png)

-1. Set the Camera Path, Width, Height and Publish Rate and click **GENERATE DORA NODE**.
+4. Set the Camera Path, Width, Height and Publish Rate and click **GENERATE DORA NODE**.
-2. You can get the code of dora node, copy them and paste to the yaml file.
+5. You can get the code of dora node, copy them and paste to your yaml file.